steveklabnik/blog/source/_posts/2011-09-22-extracting-domain-models-a-practical-example.markdown

 {% endblockquote %}

 This test class is insane.
 It runs faster than many people's integration tests, clocking in at about 0.4 seconds.
-But that's still an order of magnitude faster than I'd like.
+But that's still an order of magnitude slower than I'd like.
 A suite with 200 tests would still take over a minute.
 Also, look at all this junk that we have to do for setup.